The Cat Dental Products You Never Knew You Needed

 Vets explain how fish-flavored toothpastes and nifty finger brushes can prevent more than tooth fur.

 Imagine how gross your mouth feels if you skip brushing your teeth just once (the disturbing phrase ‘tooth fur’ comes to mind).
 So why do so many cat parents consider dental care optional?
 Um, maybe because my cat would never let me brush their teeth, you may be thinking.
-Sure, we never said it would be easy, but unfortunately it is a pretty essential part of their pet care.
+Sure, we never said it would be easy, but unfortunately it is a pretty essential part of their pet care so better get yourself some cat toothpaste and a veterinarian-approved toothbrush and get to work.

 Why you should brush your cat’s teeth